Niri22/Maintenance-Pred/README.md

 - "Full.Date" A string indicating the date of the sail in the form "28 August 2016", "29 August 2016", etc. Note that this column contains information from which the previous 4 columns can be derived.
 These 4 columns are provided for convenience, obviating the need to cross list with calendars.
 - "Delay.Indicator" An integer binary indicator (0 or 1) describing whether or not the sailing was delayed (0 = no delay, 1 = delay). **We did not predict the Delay Indicator.
 We are predicting Status in our project**

+### Some information about the routes:
+Tsawwassen - Metro Vancouver (Tsawwassen) to Victoria - Vancouver Island (Swartz Bay)
+- uses vessel Spirit of Vancouver Island made 1994, 167m long, 11,681 tonnes, 2100 passenger, 19.5 knots, 21394 hp
+- uses vessel Spirit of British Columbia made 1993, 167m long, 11,642 tonnes, 2,100 passengers, 19.5 knots, 21,394 hp
+- uses vessel Queen of New Westiminster 1964 build, 130m long, 6,129 tonnes displacement, 1332 passenger, 20 knots, 16800 hp
+- uses vessel Coastal Celebration made 2007, 160m long, 10034 tonnes, 1604 passenger, 23 knots, 21,444 hp
+- These are all big vessels.

+West Vancouver – Metro Vancouver (Horseshoe Bay) to Nanaimo – Vancouver Island (Departure Bay)
+- uses vessel Queen of Oak Bay built 1981, 139m long, 6,673 tonnes, 1494 passengers, 20.5 knots, 11,840 hp
+- uses vessel Coastal Renaissance (this is a big vessel) goes @ 23 knots, hp of 21,444, around 160m long and 10 tonnes, built in 2007, 1604 passengers
+- uses vessel Queen of Coquitlam built 1976, 139m long, 316 family sized car capacity people stay in cars, 1494 passengers, 20.5 knots, 11,860 hp
+- uses vessel Queen of Cowichan goes @ 20.5 knots, 11,860 hp, 1,494 passengers, 6,508 tonnes, 139m long, built 1976
+- These are all mid-sized vessels.

+More routes are drawn here Major and Northern Routes vessel positions are shown here bcferries.com.

+Here are the ones we are interested in for Vancouver-Vancouver Island Routes:
+- Swartz Bay - Tsawwassen (around 1h30m bidirectional travel)Swartz Bay - Tsawwassen
+- Horseshoe Bay - Departure Bay (around 1h45m bidirectional travel)Horseshoe Bay - Departure Bay
+(*) The routes we are concerned with are only (2) of (9), we can't assume the other routes are causally independent

+ ### Some information about ferry trips statuses:
+- 88.2% BC Ferries departed on time or within 10 minutes of scheduled sailing times
+- Sailing were late for several reasons
+  - [58%] Heavy Traffic
+  - [25%] Procedural Issues (i.e. marine traffic, accommodating passengers, fuelling, Transport Canada required drills)
+  - deck space is given to a mix of passenger deck space (car/van/SUV) and mixed vehicle deck space (car/van/SUV/Truck/bus/RV), here is a graph
+  - [5%] Mechanical
+  - [6%] Incidents (i.e. medical and rescue emergencies, vehicles stalled or stuck onboard, customer-related incidents) BCFerries twitter feed is just a litany of disasters twitter of BCFerries which cause delays
+  - [3%] Weather
+  - [3%] Miscellaneous

 # Installation
 Instructions: